TheeKingZa/alx-system_engineering-devops/0x0B-ssh/README.md

 You can access your server information in the my servers section of the intranet, each line with contains the IP and username you should use to connect via ssh.

-Note: Your server is configured with an Ubuntu 20.04 LTS environment.
+Note: Your server is configured with an Ubuntu 20.04 LTS environment

 # NEED TO KNOW?
   * [What Is A (physical) server - text](https://en.wikipedia.org/wiki/Server_%28computing%29#Hardware_requirement)